How I Learned Fluent Italian While Working 60 Hours a Week

 In the afternoon I of course found ways to practice Italian by speaking it to as many people as I could.
-Despite my shyness, I invited a cute romana out for a coffee as regularly as I could.
-I’d meet up with Daniele back in his house to have some of that fantastic home cooked lunch and see how his mother was doing, and watch incredibly silly Italian gameshows with them for an hour or two (the hostel TV had to be left on a music video station, which drove me crazy because they played the same American pop songs over and over).
+I'd meet up with Daniele back in his house to have some of that fantastic home cooked lunch and see how his mother was doing, and watch incredibly silly Italian gameshows with them for an hour or two (the hostel TV had to be left on a music video station, which drove me crazy because they played the same American pop songs over and over).

 Despite the busyness of this city, I found those I bought food off to be quite chatty, which was a huge help.

 And when I got off work at 6pm, I'd make sure to head out and try and interact with as many people as I can and build up a social circle.
 As always, I knew that hanging out with the expat community wouldn't get me far in learning the language so I found alternatives.

 Learning while at work